Mount Vernon, Iowa: Popular culture

 In the October 2009 edition of Budget Travel Magazine in an article entitled America's Coolest Small Towns, Mount Vernon was included as one of the ten towns.
 A quote from the magazine.
 "Every now and then, you stumble upon a town that's gotten everything right—great coffee, food with character, shop owners with purpose."

-Mount Vernon is the home of Cornell College, a liberal arts institution with an enrollment of approximately 1,200 students.
+Mount Vernon is the home of Cornell College, a liberal arts institution with an enrollment of approximately 1,082 students.
 Cornell's entire campus is on the National Register of Historic Places.

 Education

 Mount Vernon has an elementary school, middle school, and high school all situated on the Mount Vernon Community School District campus.
 The newest building of the three, Mount Vernon's high school, was built in 2006.
 Previously, the high school was situated at the current middle school.
 The middle school at the time, however, instead was located uptown in what is now the First Street Community Center.

-In the United States general elections, 2006, Cornell College political science professor David Loebsack was elected to the U.S. House of Representatives in an upset victory over 15-term incumbent Jim Leach.
+In the United States general elections, 2006, Cornell College political science professor Dave Loebsack was elected to the U.S. House of Representatives in an upset victory over 15-term incumbent Jim Leach.

+The Wesley West House was built in 1877 and is one of many Mount Vernon structures on the National Register of Historic Places.